 Because you will deal with a range of temperatures, bring clothes that you can wear, or take off, in layers.
 You will want clothing that is washable and does not shrink easily.

 What to Pack

-You will receive a suggested packing list from your peer adviser.
+You will receive a suggested packing list from your peer advisor at Orientation 2.
 LdM will provide additional suggestions in their pre-departure guide.

 Appliances